aaw-team/wufoo/Documentation/User/Index.rst

    Be sure to always use the **Permanent Link** when generating the "share link" in the form share dialog on wufoo.com.
-This ensures that your form will not stop from being displayed, even when you change the form name.
+This ensures that your form will not stop from being displayed, even when you change its name.

 .. figure:: ../Images/UserManual/PluginOptionsGeneral.png